questdb/documentation/clients/ingest-c-and-cpp.md

 }
 ```

 As you can see, both events now are using the same timestamp.
-We recommended to use the original event timestamps when
+We recommended using the original event timestamps when
 ingesting data into QuestDB.
-Using the current timestamp hinder the ability to deduplicate rows which is
+Using the current timestamp will hinder the ability to deduplicate rows which is
 [important for exactly-once processing](/docs/reference/api/ilp/overview/#exactly-once-delivery-vs-at-least-once-delivery).